Chart Color Schemes

 West Wallsend - Barnsley - Killingworth features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 79.3% of all households, including 35.9% couples with children, 29.1% couples without children, and 13.1% single parent families.
 Non-family households account for the remaining 20.7%, with lone person households at 17.9% and group households comprising 2.9%.
-The median household size is 2.7 people, larger than the Rest of NSW average of 2.5.
+The median household size is 2.7 people, which is larger than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households